MSc Planning / Course details

 - gain an international perspective of planning

-- Enjoy fieldwork opportunities in the UK and abroad (if permitted by the current pandemic situation), exploring real-life issues on one-day trips, site visits, and overseas residential visits.
-Past locations included Manchester, London, Barcelona, Berlin, Brussels, Toronto, Amsterdam, Belfast, Seattle, Dublin and Istanbul.
+- This course has normally included fieldwork opportunities in the UK and abroad, exploring real-life issues on one-day trips, site visits, and overseas residential visits.
+Past locations include Manchester, London, Barcelona, Berlin, Brussels, Toronto, Amsterdam, Belfast, Seattle, Dublin and Istanbul.

 Teaching and learning